 It’s true that some of us have short memories, but it seems none shorter than those people selling their homes.
 It’s been a sellers’ market in Denver for the last seven years and people have been really turning the screws tighter and tighter on buyers.

 No doubt the buyer has been beaten up.
-Can’t offer over asking price than I guess you are getting the house.
-Can’t come up with extra cash to cover the gap in appraisal versus purchase price than I guess you are out of luck.
-The seller won’t fix a thing when it comes to inspection well I guess that’s going to be your dime and responsibility.
-We feel for buyers and what they have to go through in recent time just to have a place called home.
+Can’t offer over asking price?
+Then I guess you aren’t getting the house.
+Can’t come up with extra cash to cover the gap in appraisal versus purchase price?
+Then I guess you are out of luck.
+The seller won’t fix a thing when it comes to inspection?
+Well, I guess that’s going to be your dime and responsibility.
+We feel for buyers and what they have to go through in recent times just to have a place called home.

 There can be a civil compromise to an appraisal that comes at below purchase price.
 There can be two parties acting reasonably and in good faith to resolve inspection issues and there can be a good deal without greed.
 If you want to know what that looks like, I invite you to speak with us at the Colorado Dream House Team.
 Our clients love us because we are a different kind of real estate professional.

 If you would like to speak with us about buying, selling. or investing in real estate, please contact us at firstname.lastname@example.org or 720-446-6325.

 Dan Polimino is a Broker/Owner with the Colorado Dream House Team, Keller Williams Realty, DTC LLC.
 Contact the Colorado Dream House Team at 720-446-6325, email@example.com, coloradodreamhouse.com